 October Extended Due Date Just Around the Corner

-If you could not complete your 2018 tax return by the normal April filing due date and are now on extension, that extension expires on October 15, 2019.
+The normal April 15, 2021 filing deadline for 2020 individual tax returns was extended by the IRS to May 17, 2021, due to the continuing Covid-19 pandemic.
+If you could not complete your 2020 tax return by May 17 and are now on extension, that extension expires on October 15, 2021.
 Failure to file before the extension period runs out can subject you to late-filing penalties.

 There are no additional extensions (except in designated disaster areas), so if you still do not or will not have all of the information needed to complete your return by the extended due date, please call this office so that we can explore your options for meeting your October 15 filing deadline.

 If you are waiting for a K-1 from a partnership, S-corporation, or fiduciary return, the extended deadline for those returns is September 15 (September 30 for fiduciary returns).
 So, you should probably make inquiries if you have not received that information yet.